-North Cliffs, Godrevy & Portreath AONB, West Cornwall
+North Cliffs, Godrevy & Portreath National Landscape, West Cornwall

-North Cliffs forms part of the Godrevy to Portreath Area of Outstanding Natural Beauty.
+North Cliffs forms part of the Godrevy to Portreath National Landscape.
 The coastal path connects Hayle and Godrevy Beach past dramatic parts of the coastline such as Deadman’s Cove and Hell’s Mouth.
-Once you’ve worked up an appetite from all the walking, find a sheltered spot on the cliffs where you can gaze at Godrevy lighthouse in the distance and breathe in the salty sea air…
+Once you’ve worked up an appetite from all the walking, find a sheltered spot on the cliffs where you can gaze at Godrevy lighthouse in the distance and breathe in the salty sea air.

 Roughtor, Bodmin Moor, Bodmin & Tamar Valley

-The largest Area of Outstanding Natural Beauty in Cornwall is Bodmin Moor, a vast expanse of grassland and heather.
+The largest National Landscape in Cornwall is Bodmin Moor, a vast expanse of grassland and heather.
 Roughtor is a great spot for a picnic because you can park nearby and wander across the moorland to find your ideal spot.
 Most of the moorland lies at 200 metres, but this rises to 400 at Rough Tor, which is the second highest point, providing breathatking views of the rugged landscape.
 You will also be able to see the highest point, Brown Willy, which stands at 420 metres.
 After your picnic, explore the moor and discover the beauty of this wild and remote place in the heart of Cornwall.

 Cardinham Woods, Bodmin

 Cardinham Woods is a beautiful 650-acre area of mixed woodland located in the valley of Cardinham Water river.
-It’s popular with walkers and cyclists and there’s a fantastic picnic area located close to the river with public BBQs available to use free of charge.
+It’s popular with walkers and cyclists and there’s a fantastic picnic area located close to the river.
 The Woods Café can also be found in the very heart of the woods serving delicious lunches, fresh bakes and steaming coffees.
 Dine al-fresco in a beautiful woodland setting and then go for an adventure on foot or by bicycle.